-Secretly healthy vegan cookies rich with cocoa powder, chocolate chips, and whole-grain oat flour.
-These Vegan Double Chocolate Chip Cookies are lightly crisp on the outside, soft in the middle, and the perfect answer to any chocolate craving!
+Secretly healthy vegan oat flour cookies rich with cocoa powder and chocolate chips.
+These Double Chocolate Chip Cookies are lightly crisp on the outside, soft in the middle, and the perfect answer to any chocolate craving!
 Made without oil or butter, these secretly healthy double chocolate chip cookies are ready in just 25 minutes.

 I'm a huge fan of baking with oat flour.
 From muffins to cake to brownies, oat flour has a way of giving baked goods a lovely, whole-grain texture but without an overpowering flavor (I'm looking at you, whole-wheat).

 And even better?
 Oats are inexpensive, widely available, and since they're naturally gluten-free, you don't have to worry so much about over-working the dough.

-These healthy chocolate cookies are very similar to my favorite Vegan Peanut Butter Cookies, but with just a few tweaks.
+These chocolate oat flour cookies are very similar to my favorite Vegan Peanut Butter Cookies, but with just a few tweaks.

 - Almond butter replaces peanut butter, and we use half as much.